KarolinaBalogova/mastermind/README.md

 * [js/game.js](./js/game.js)

    This is where the game gets initialized.
-Contains functions that manipulate the HTML user interface.
+Contains functions that respond to events trigerred by the user and manipulate the HTML game interface.

 * [js/tests.js](./js/tests.js)